 “I was 45 years old when I discovered what I really wanted to be when I grew up,” Michelle Scheid laughs.
-And that was opening her own women’s clothing shop, Mainstream Boutique, which she’s expanded to two locations…one in The District at Prairie Trail and one in Waukee.
+And that was opening her own women’s clothing shop, Mainstream Boutique.
+She’s expanded to two locations…one in The District at Prairie Trail and one in Waukee.

 Before she had children, she spent several years working full-time as a marketing professional.
 When her daughters were born she stayed home with them until they entered preschool.
-As the kids grew older, Michelle went back to work part-time and also created jewelry that she’d sell on the weekends at farmer’s markets.
+As the kids grew older, Michelle went back to work part-time.
+She also created jewelry that she’d sell on the weekends at farmer’s markets.

 With many more working years ahead of her, Michelle knew she wanted to do something she was passionate about.
 And then she was introduced to Mainstream Boutique.